EU-UPCAST/discovery-plugin/README.md

 Visit http://localhost:8000 to explore the Discovery Plugin!

 ## Configuration
+Create an integration token in CKAN (/user/[user_name]/api-tokens) Update config.py: backend_api_key=[new token] backend_api_url=[ckan_api_url]

-Customize the service further by updating the environment variables in the .env file.
+Customize the CKAN related services further by updating the environment variables in the .env file.
 Modify the configurations as needed for your specific use case.

 # Example .env file